PausJure/CybersecurityReport/home2.md

 As we saw, the LLM model is censured.
 We can easily fix this problem by "lying" (in this case telling the truth) to the LLM.

 As you can see from the image, the LLM is happy to help now and we can proceed.
 The basic approach we will follow when talking to the LLM is the one where we don't bury it with details from the start.
-We want a solid base and only after we will work up to the details.
+We want a solid base and only after we will work our way up to the details.
 That is why in this prompt we are not asking it to create a specific fake login website and other specific requirements that would complicate its job.
 We are building the foundations, brick by brick.

 ![Modified request](images/PositivePromptAndResponse.png)